 Chronological is best for a single moment of time with intense action, whether that is internal or external action, or for an event that unfolds in time, such as a visit to a grandparent or a vacation.
 See Annie Dillard's essay "American Childhood" below for an example.
 With this method, you:

 - Tell the story in the order in which events happened.

 - Explain the meaning after the climax of the story or let the events show the meaning.

 - Optional: you might use a frame story to start your paper.
 A frame can be another, similar memory that helps you reflect on the meaning of the incident (this is what Dillard uses in the opening), or it can be a present-day memory that shows the meaning of the past event (which Dillard uses at the end)

-"American Childhood" by Anne Dillard is a good example of using chronological organization.
-In this story, Dillard tells a memory from her childhood one winter morning when she was 7 years old and got in trouble for throwing snowballs at cars, being chased down an ally by an adult.
+"An American Childhood" by Annie Dillard is a good example of using chronological organization.
+In this story, Dillard describes a memory from her childhood: One winter morning when she was 7 years old, she got in trouble for throwing snowballs at cars and was chased down an alley by an adult.